Double Trouble Studio

 Communication alone is not sufficient to resolve a crisis.
 Actions must support statements.
 Luxury clients expect not only acknowledgment but also resolution.

 Corrective actions should address the root cause of the issue.
 This may involve operational changes, policy updates, or other measures.
-These actions must be communicated clearly, demonstrating that the brand is taking responsibility.

 Transparency in actions reinforces credibility.
 Clients should understand what changes are being made and how they will prevent future issues.

 Timeliness is also important.
 Delayed actions can create frustration and reduce confidence.
-However, actions must be thorough and effective.

 Corrective action is not just about fixing the problem.